Demystifying tech & advancing digital rights

-Leading 20+ strategic litigation cases in front of India's Supreme Court and regional courts, to contest Internet shutdowns, and protect privacy & press freedom.
+Leading 20+ strategic litigation cases in front of India's Supreme Court and regional courts, to contest Internet shutdowns, and protect privacy and press freedom.

 Sensitizing millions of Indians about their digital rights and mobilizing them to build a fairer democracy